hackbrightacademy/explore-python/contents/basics-2.rst

 =======

 At this point, you should feel pretty comfortable with making strings and integers in Python.
-You should also feel comfortable with writing and running Python, and viewing the output using Repl.it.
-If you don't feel like you've mastered both of these things, please revisit Module 1 to be sure you can move forward successfully.
+If you don't feel like you've mastered both of these things, please revisit :doc:`basics-1` to be sure you can move forward successfully.

 Learning to Love Errors
 -----------------------